norc-heal/heal-data-pkg-guide/docs/index.md

 permit other researchers to replicate your analysis.

 The material is organized into three main sections.
-The first section provides [a general overview](overview/who) of data packages, including what they are, why they're useful, and when and how to make one.
-The second section is a [tutorial](fit) on making your first data package, with instructions tailored to your own situation based on your answers to three simple questions.
+The first section provides [a general overview](overview/what) of data packages, including what they are, why they're useful, and when and how to make one.
+The second section is a [step-by-step tutorial](fit) on making your first data package, with instructions tailored to your own situation based on your answers to three simple questions.
 The third section provides [additional guidance](g-and-r) on specific topics as well as references to additional resources that may be helpful.